electric-sql/electric/examples/write-patterns/patterns/3-shared-persistent/README.md

 ## Drawbacks

 Combining data on-read makes local reads slightly slower.

-Whilst the database is used for local optimistic state, writes are still made via an API.
+Writes are still made via an API.
 This can often be helpful and pragmatic, allowing you to [re-use your existing API](https://electric-sql.com/blog/2024/11/21/local-first-with-your-existing-api).
-However, you may want to avoid running an API and leverage [through the DB sync](../../3-through-the-db) for a purer local-first approach.
+However, you may want to avoid running an API and leverage [through the DB sync](../4-through-the-db) for a purer local-first approach.

-## Complexities

-This approach works and is simple to reason about.
-Because it clears local optimistic state only once the specific local write has synced, it does preserve local changes on top of concurrent changes by other users (or tabs or devices).

-The entrypoint for handling rollbacks has the local write context as well as the shared store, so it's easy to make rollbacks relatively surgical.

 ## How to run